* AccidentalInnuendo: "When you come, use the back door."

 * AuthorsSavingThrow: The Spielberg film specifically asked for Latino actors for the Shark auditions, after the controversy of the original film's casting.

 * AwardSnub: It lost that year's Tony to ''Theatre/TheMusicMan''.

 ** "Tonight".
 Big time.

 * EnsembleDarkhorse: Both [[SpicyLatina Anita]] and Anybodys, although Anybodys joining in taunting Anita during the rape scene can make her unlikable for some (although in the film when the taunting gets to the attempted rape she's seen in the back looking disgusted and it's clear she isn't on-board anymore).

 * FauxSymbolism: The virginal Maria wears a white dress to her first dance (and unsuccessfully asks Anita to dye it red so she'll look more "grown up"), but a red one following the loss of her virginity to Tony.
 Also, in the final scenes, she's wearing a black shawl around her head.
 Probably representing her mourning for her brother, but it comes in handy when she has to mourn Tony as well.

-** The line of "the money owing" in "America" is this due to, in 2016, the government of Puerto Rico started to miss payments on its debt, requiring the government of the United States of America to step in.
+*** The line of "the money owing" is this because, in 2016, the government of Puerto Rico started to miss payments on its debt, requiring the government of the United States of America to step in.